SAIFM administers the Strate Compliance and Settlement exams on behalf of Strate.

 Exams loaded can be checked by logging onto Virtual Exam Centre using the identity or passport number that was used when enrolling.
 It is advisable to confirm registration in all cases where a credit card payment was not used.

 The learning material can be downloaded from www.virtualexamcentre.co.za once the exam has been paid for.
 If purchase takes place by credit card through the secure e-commerce facility, the learning material will be available immediately.
 If you pay by electronic transfer, the exam will be loaded by SAIFM staff within 2 business days of receiving your faxed or e-mailed deposit slip.

-Over and above the Learning Material that is downloadable from the Virtual Exam Centre (www.virtualexamcentre.co.za) website, “Additional Learning Material” i.e. Strate Rules and Directives is downloadable from the Strate website www.strate.co.za at no extra cost.
+Over and above the Learning Material that is downloadable from the Virtual Exam Centre (www.virtualexamcentre.co.za) website, “Additional Learning Material” i.e. Strate Rules must be downloaded from the Strate website (www.strate.co.za) at no extra cost.
 For the Strate Directives please contact the Strate Academy: firstname.lastname@example.org.